-The Mendocino Music Festival invites you to the incomparable (and recently completed) Little River home of John and Kathy Danhakl.
-Entertainment will include Festival Big Band all-stars Kathleen Grace, Julian Pollack, Allan Pollack, Ralph Humphrey and Kim Cass.
-Admission will be $125 per person.
+The Mendocino Music Festival invites you to the incomparable Little River home of John and Kathy Danhakl for an afternoon of fine music and refreshment, with music from Festival Big Band all-stars Kathleen Grace, Julian Pollack, Allan Pollack, and Ralph Humphrey; wines from Handley Cellars; sparkling wines from Signal Ridge; and edible entertainment from Assaggiare Mendocino.
+Admission is $125 per person.

 Kathleen Grace is celebrated nationally as a skilled jazz vocalist, lyricist, composer and educator.
 A lover of American popular song, she is among the vanguard of an exciting movement of young jazz singers who are, in her words, stepping “outside the box of the American Songbook into the world of original music.”
 A finalist in the 2004 Montreux International Jazz Vocal Competition, she also was awarded a spot in the Betty Carter Jazz Ahead Residency for young composers at the John F. Kennedy Center for the Performing Arts.
 Grace’s first CD, Sunrise, received critical acclaim as one of the top debuts of the year and earned a Blue Chip Award from IAJE jazz critic Herb Wong.
 Mirror, released on the Monsoon label, established her reputation as a composer and lyricist.
 Her musical quintet, The Kathleen Grace Band, blurs the boundaries between musical genres using jazz language to explore the spaces between the worlds of folk, rock and jazz.
 She has just finished recording her latest CD, No Place to Fall, scheduled for released this fall.
 In addition to being an inspired musician, composer, and performer, Grace is a passionate jazz educator who has served as a clinician for jazz ensembles, solo jazz programs and creativity workshops around the country.
 She teaches vocal jazz at the USC Thornton School of Music and serves as director of the USC CreSCendo Vocal Jazz Ensemble.